Posted by JC on 9/5/2017 to Trade Shows

 Most Common Trade Show Booth Size

-Most trade show booths have an 8 foot tall back wall, and 3 foot tall side walls.
-The back wall width is typically set to 10 feet wide, and the depth of the side walls is usually 10 feet.
+Most trade show booth dimensions include an 8 foot tall back wall, and 3 foot tall side walls.
+Further, the back wall width is typically set to 10 feet wide, and the depth of the side walls is usually 10 feet.

 This is referred to as a “10 x 10 booth space”, meaning that the overall area of the booth is 10 feet wide (across the back wall) x 10 feet deep (side walls).

 While that is the most popular trade show booth size, we’ve had clients with different needs, such as having all sides of each booth be 8 feet tall (rather than the usual 3 foot tall side walls), or a more spacious 20 foot wide back wall for premium level exhibitors.

 These types of customizations are easily achieved with pipe and drape, though this article will base configurations on a standard trade show booth size.